ME: Feeling like it came together well, but it’s still very cold outside.

 • How do digital identities converge in networked publics – what are the impacts and/or benefits?

-You are encouraged to reflect on your controlled and uncontrolled social media presence – this requires you to privately source and identify your social media content that you have either created or have had shared – this discussion exercise is reflective and designed to help you curate a professional digital identity while controlling private content (note – if any content is uncomfortable to explore or discuss openly, please consider reaching out to myself or support networks).
+Additionally, in your network group on MS TEAMS, complete a digital identity exercise.
+You are encourage to reflect on your controlled and uncontrolled social media presence – this requires you to privately source and identify your social media content that you have either created or have had shared – this discussion exercise is reflective and designed to help you curate a professional digital identity while controlling private content (note – if any content is uncomfortable to explore or discuss openly, please consider reaching out to myself or support networks).

 Latest post